 6 cups bread flour, as needed

-Boil water in small saucepan.
-Put butter and lard in a large bowl.
+Boil the 2 cups water in a small saucepan.
+Put the butter and lard in a large bowl.
 Pour boiling water over the butter and lard and stir until melted.

-Stir in dry milk, sugar, and salt until dissolved.
+Stir in the dry milk, sugar, and salt until dissolved.
 Set bowl aside until the contents are lukewarm.
 If too hot, it will kill the yeast when you add it in.

-After the bowl contents have cooled, stir yeast into the 1/4 cup lukewarm water.
-When dissolved, pour into large bowl.
+After the bowl contents have cooled, stir the yeast into the 1/4 cup lukewarm water.
+When dissolved, pour into a large bowl.

-Begin mixing in the bread flour, one cup at a time.
-When you can no longer mix with a wooden spoon, turn dough out onto a floured board and knead in more flour until the dough is soft and elastic.
+Begin mixing in the bread flour, 1 cup at a time.
+When you can no longer mix with a wooden spoon, turn the dough out onto a floured board and knead in more flour until the dough is soft and elastic.

-Next, grease a large bowl with butter.
+Grease a large bowl with butter.
 Put the bread dough into the bowl and then turn the dough over so that the top of the dough is buttered.
-Cover the bowl with a clean cloth and let the dough rise in a warm place until double in size or about 45 minutes.
+Cover the bowl with a clean cloth and let the dough rise in a warm place until double in size, about 45 minutes.

-Punch down dough.
+Punch down the dough.
 Turn it out onto a floured board and knead out all the bubbles for about 5 minutes.
-Divide rolls into about 15 equal parts and shape into rolls.
-Smaller or larger rolls can be made by increasing or decreasing the number of rolls you divide the dough into.
+Divide the dough into about 15 equal parts and shape into rolls.
+Smaller or larger rolls can be made by increasing or decreasing the number of parts you divide the dough into.

-Preheat oven to 375 F. Butter two baking or cookie sheets.
+Preheat the oven to 375 F. Butter two baking sheets.
 Spread a light layer of yellow cornmeal on the sheets, if desired.
-Set rolls about 2 inches apart on sheets, cover with a clean towel and allow to rise until double in size or for about a 20 to 30 minutes.
+Set the rolls about 2 inches apart on the sheets, cover with a clean towel, and allow to rise until double in size, about 20 to 30 minutes.

-Bake rolls for about 35 minutes or until golden brown.
-Remove from oven and turn out onto a rack or a clean cloth.
+Bake the rolls for about 35 minutes or until golden brown.
+Remove from the oven and turn out onto a rack or a clean cloth.
 Allow to cool before eating.